Solenoid Valve Timer - How it Works

 OFF-ON cycle (repeating infinitely)

-The terms 'OFF-ON' and 'ON-OFF' refer to the same functionality, which is the ability of a timer to turn a device on and off continuously with no predetermined end time.
-In other words, the timer will cycle the device on and off indefinitely until it is manually stopped or until the power supply is disconnected.
-The only difference between the two modes is the order in which 'ON" and 'OFF' are mentioned.
-An infinite 'OFF-ON' cycle implies that the device will turn off first and then turn on again, while infinite 'ON-OFF' implies the opposite, where the device will turn on first.
-However, in practical terms, both terms mean the same thing and describe a timer function that allows a device to cycle on and off indefinitely.
+The terms 'OFF-ON' and 'ON-OFF' both describe the same functionality: a timer's ability to continuously cycle a device on and off without a predetermined end time.
+Essentially, the timer will keep the device cycling indefinitely until it is manually stopped or the power supply is disconnected.
+The only distinction between the two modes is the sequence in which 'ON' and 'OFF' occur.
+An infinite 'OFF-ON' cycle means the device will turn off first and then turn on, while an infinite 'ON-OFF' cycle means the device will turn on first and then turn off.

 Figure 7: Waveform showing infinite OFF-ON periods